I don’t know who created the traditions of the Finnish New Year, but I’m pretty sure it was one very tired parent due to the Christmas hassle.

 Sparklers are popular with kids and adults alike on New Year’s Eve and make fantastic photos!

 #5 Going to a Bar.
-If you are up for it, it is popular to hit a club or bar at New Year.
+It’s super popular to hit a club or bar on the night of 31 December.
 Just remember to go early unless you know the bouncer.
 The queues are crazy long around and after 12 PM.

 Looking for more information about the Finnish lifestyle and winter Finland?
 Check these other posts: